Personal tools

 • Transfer students, other than students who have been placed at a school outside of their assigned school based on address in accordance with their IEP, will have their transfer revoked for the transfer school they are attending at the time of their long-term suspension.
 Upon completion of a LTS, a student may return to their assigned neighborhood school, request a transfer for the next school year, or explore alternative options.
 The transfer revocation date for students receiving special education services assigned to an Alternative Educational Setting (AES), through a LTS hearing, will be determined at the end of the suspension period by the IEP team in consultation with school and district administration.

 The school principal, assistant principal or their delegate can act officially in matters involving school discipline.
 A school administrator and/or an Associate Superintendent approved administrative designee will attend all discipline hearings.
-The school principal and/or and Associate Superintendent approved administrative designee will attend expulsion hearings and those with legal representation.
+The school principal and/or Associate Superintendent approved administrative designee will attend expulsion hearings and those with legal representation.
 All hearing documents must be reviewed and signed by an acting, licensed school administrator or district level credentialed administrator.

 Time Limits for Scheduling a Hearing